Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 1-Wire temperature logger for Linux systems
 ===========================================
-The One-Wire bus allows to attach multiple sensors to a many meter long 3-wire cable.
+The 1-Wire bus allows to attach multiple sensors to a many meter long 3-wire cable.
 This script uses the Linux kernel driver for temperature readings and the cron-daemon for timing.
 It was used on a Raspberry Pi 4 to document the usage of multiple mercury arc lamps in a laboratory for two years without user intervention.
 The Linux operating system provides continous network